 The Investigative Journalism Foundation (IJF)

-I’m an early-career journalist and creative writer with experience in reporting, producing, design, and social media management.
+I’m an early-career Indigenous journalist and creative writer with experience in reporting, producing, design, and social media management.
 My work has been featured by the CBC, Facts & Fictions, and I currently report for the Investigative Journalism Foundation (IJF).
 I thrive in diverse environments and stay ahead of emerging trends in news, entertainment, fashion, politics, and digital media.

 Below you can explore a few of my favourite pieces I’ve worked on.